-Of the 11 patients included in the intermediate results, five patients eligible for transplants received donor hearts after 109, 155, 243, 304 and 308 days of CARMAT support without any procedure-related complications.
-In particular, there was no tissue adhesion around the device, a known procedural challenge with other circulatory support devices.
+Of the 11 patients included in the intermediate results, five patients eligible for transplants received donor hearts after 109, 155, 243, 304 and 308 days of Carmat support, respectively, without any procedure-related complications.
+In particular, there was no tissue adhesion around the device, a known procedural issue with other circulatory support devices.
 In addition, explant analysis confirmed the early findings of ongoing endothelialization of all of the surfaces coming into contact with blood, which attests to the utility of using these particular biocompatible materials.
+The results of this bridge to transplant experience were published in the Journal of Heart and Lung Transplantation in December 2020.

-The experiment and the results of this cohort of 11 patients in the pivotal study have demonstrated a positive safety and performance profile, particularly in terms of the absence of hemocompatibility-related complications.
-This device compares favorably with the current TAH (Syncardia®) in terms of survival at six months (73% versus 64%), neurological complications (0% versus 23%), non-surgical bleeding (0% versus 20%), driveline infection (0% versus 22%), anticoagulation (low-dose versus complicated regimen), noise (quiet versus noisy pneumatics), physiological response (near normal versus limited) and has shown to facilitate safe and quick implant and explant surgery.
+The experiment and the results of this cohort of 11 patients in the pivotal study have also demonstrated a positive safety and performance profile, particularly in terms of the absence of hemocompatibility-related complications.
+The Carmat artificial heart compares favorably with the current Syncardia® TAH in terms of survival rate at six months (73% versus 54-62%), stroke (0% versus 23%), gastrointestinal bleeding (0% versus 20%), percutaneous driveline infection (0% versus 22%), and surgery-related bleeding requiring further surgery (36% versus 41%).